scottyschup/ruby-curriculum/rspec/intro-rspec.md

 ## Review Robot Spec

-Go back to the [robot spec][robot-spec] from the first exercise.
+Go back to the robot spec from the intro assessment.
 Read the spec file and make sure everything makes sense to you.

 ## Unit vs Integration Tests